gmpatel/articles/README.md

 1. Setup the environment variable **APP_LISTEN_PORT** with the value of the new port you want service to listen on, as per the example given below.

 **$ export APP_LISTEN_PORT=8088**

+## Feedback about the coding test

+1. It was really good exercies to do in golang.
+2. It wasn't 3/4/5 hours exercies for me for the scale of solution I have written.
+It took me roughly 12/13 hours to reach at this stage where the solution is at the moment.
+3. I would have done **Unit Testing** and **GODOG Acceptance Testing** as well time had permitted.
+4. Even though I have not done **Unit Testing** and **GODOG Acceptance Testing**, I would say I have considerable experience around that part of the solution development.